-The Chicago Excellence in Gardening Awards (CEGA) comes to the Windy City this summer, providing an opportunity for Chicago gardeners to strut their stuff.
+Following a wildly successful inaugural year in 2017, The Chicago Excellence in Gardening Awards (CEGA) return this season with the goal of adding urban agriculture to the categories of honored gardens.
 The awards provide recognition to the hard work and creativity that make our city a healthier, more beautiful place.
 They support the pride we take in our neighborhoods and help us build our communities.

-The four garden types that are eligible to receive the awards include:
+The garden types that are eligible to receive the awards include:

 Specialized gardens (such as green roofs and walls, rain gardens, enabling gardens, sidewalk cafes and others).